CGCooke/CGCooke.github.io/_posts/2015-1-25-256-Shades-Of-Grey.md

 > Ever wondered how to make your own Google Maps terrain layer?

 On February 22, 2000, after 11 days of measurements, the most comprehensive map ever created of the earth's topography was complete.
-The space shuttle *Endeavor* had just completed the Shuttle Radar Topography Mission, using a spcialized radar to image the earths surface.
+The space shuttle *Endeavor* had just completed the Shuttle Radar Topography Mission, using a specialised radar to image the earths surface.

 The Digital Elevation Map (DEM) produced by this mission is in the public domain and provides the measured terrain high at ~90 meter resolution.
 The mission mapped 99.98% of the area between 60 degrees North and 56 degrees South.